 3 – Lending

-Another leading cause of resentment is lending money to family members.
-A friend of mine was once asked, “what are your three biggest regrets?”
-The first thing he listed was lending money to his brother.
+Someone recently asked a friend of mine, “what are your three biggest regrets?”
+The first thing he said was lending money to his brother.
 He went on to explain that he’ll never see that money again and it didn’t fix the problem.
-Not only did he feel resentment toward his brother, his brother resented him for not continuing to bail him out.
+Not only did he feel resentment toward his brother for not paying him back, but his brother also resented my friend for not continuing to bail him out.

 If you want to help a family member, give, don’t lend.
 Give because you want to help them and believe in what they’re doing.
 Give without the expectation of getting anything in return.
-Give freely and joyfully, not because you feel guilty or manipulated.If you want to help a family member, give, don’t lend.
-Click To Tweet
+Give freely and joyfully, not because you feel guilty or manipulated.

 I know someone who loaned money to their father because he was having trouble covering his mortgage.
-The following weekend he took a trip out of town and dropped hundreds of dollars on hotels, restaurants, and bars.
+The following weekend he took a trip out of town and dropped hundreds of dollars on hotels, restaurants, and bars for a pool tournament.
 As you can imagine, this created tension that rippled throughout the entire family.

-Help Without Hurting
+Helping Without Hurting

+What important lessons have you learned about friends, family, and money?
 Share in the comments below or hop on over to Facebook and share your story.